POM: Prescription only medicine

 Rifampicin strongly induces the cytochrome P450 3A4 system.
 Upon co-administration with rifampicin, the bioavailability of nifedipine is distinctly reduced and thus its efficacy weakened.
 The use of nifedipine in combination with rifampicin is therefore contra-indicated (see section 4.3).

-Upon co-administration of the following weak to moderate inhibitors of the cytochrome P450 3A4 system the blood pressure should be monitored and, if necessary, a reduction in the nifedipine dose considered (see section 4.2).
+Upon co-administration of known inhibitors of the cytochrome P450 3A4 system the blood pressure should be monitored and, if necessary, a reduction in the nifedipine dose considered (see section 4.2 and 4.4).
 In the majority of these cases, no formal studies to assess the potential for a drug interaction between nifedipine and the drug(s) listed have been undertaken, thus far.

 Drugs increasing nifedipine exposure:

-Phenytoin induces the cytochrome P450 3A4 system.
-Upon co-administration with phenytoin, the bioavailability of nifedipine is reduced and thus its efficacy weakened.
-When both drugs are concomitantly administered, the clinical response to nifedipine should be monitored and, if necessary, an increase of the nifedipine dose considered.
-If the dose of nifedipine is increased during co-administration of both drugs, a reduction of the nifedipine dose should be considered when the treatment with phenytoin is discontinued.
+Upon co-administration of inducers of the cytochrome P450 3A4 system, the clinical response to nifedipine should be monitored and, if necessary, an increase in the nifedipine dose considered.
+If the dose of nifedipine is increased during co-administration of both drugs, a reduction of the nifedipine dose should be considered when the treatment is discontinued.

 Drugs decreasing nifedipine exposure: